Openreach releases statement after Chichester Wi-Fi outage causes chaos

-This has forced shops to use cash only, with no connection to use for their card machines.
+Outages since Wednesday last week have forced some shops in the street to use cash only, with no connection to use for their card machines.

 She described the impact on trade as ‘crippling’.